Nudge theory: Overview

-Types of nudges
+Techniques

 Nudges are small changes in the environment that are easy and inexpensive to implement.
+In head-to-head comparisons, randomized experiments have that nudges can sometimes motivate behavior change more effectively than paying people.
 Several different techniques exist for nudging, including defaults, social-proof heuristics, and increasing the salience of the desired option.

-A default option is the option that an individual automatically receives if they do nothing.
+A default option is the option that person automatically receives for doing nothing.
 People are more likely to choose a particular option if it is the default option.
-For example, Pichert & Katsikopoulos (2008) found that a greater number of consumers chose the renewable energy option for electricity when it was offered as the default option.
+For example, Pichert and Katsikopoulos (2008) found that a greater number of consumers chose the renewable energy option for electricity when it was offered as the default option.
+Similarly, the default options given to mobile apps developers in advertising networks can significantly impact consumers' privacy.

-A social-proof heuristic refers to the tendency for individuals to look at the behavior of other people to help guide their own behavior.
-Studies have found some success in using social-proof heuristics to nudge individuals to make healthier food choices.
+A social-proof heuristic refers to the tendency of people to look at the behavior of others to help guide their own behavior.
+Studies have found some success in using social-proof heuristics to nudge people to make healthier food choices.

-When an individual's attention is drawn towards a particular option, that option will become more salient to the individual and they will be more likely to choose that option.
+When people's attention is drawn toward a particular option, that option will become more salient and they will be more likely to choose it.
 As an example, in snack shops at train stations in the Netherlands, consumers purchased more fruit and healthy snack options when they were relocated next to the cash register.
-Since then, other similar studies have been made regarding the placement of healthier food options close to the checkout counter and the effect on the consuming behavior of the customers and this is now considered an effective and well-accepted nudge.
+Since then, other similar studies have been made regarding the placement of healthier food options close to the checkout counter and the effect on the consuming behavior of the customers, and this is now considered an effective and well-accepted nudge.

-Application of theory
+Application

 Behavioral insights and nudges are currently used in many countries around the world.

 Government

 There are various notable examples of government applications of nudge theory.

 During their terms, both U.K. Prime Minister David Cameron and U.S. President Barack Obama may have sought to employ nudge theory to advance domestic policy goals in their respective countries.
 In 2008, the United States appointed Cass Sunstein, who helped develop the theory, as administrator of the Office of Information and Regulatory Affairs.
 In 2010, the British Behavioural Insights Team, or "Nudge Unit," was established at the British Cabinet Office and headed by psychologist David Halpern.

 In Australia, the state Government of New South Wales established a Nudge Unit of its own in 2012.
 In 2016, the federal government followed suit, forming the Behavioural Economics Team of Australia (BETA) as the "central unit for applying behavioural insights...to public policy."

-In 2020, the British government of Boris Johnson decided to rely on nudge theory to fight the coronavirus pandemic, with Chief Scientific Adviser Patrick Vallance seeking to encourage “herd immunity” with this strategy.
+In 2020, the British government of Boris Johnson decided to rely on nudge theory to fight the coronavirus pandemic, with Chief Scientific Adviser Patrick Vallance seeking to encourage "herd immunity" with this strategy.